apache/pulsar/site2/docs/schema-understand.md

 2. The consumer connects to the broker with the `SchemaInfo` extracted from the passed-in schema instance.

-3. If the schema is compatible, the consumer will be connected.
+3. If the schema is compatible, the consumer is connected to the broker.

-4. If the schema is incompatible, the consumer will be disconnected.
+4. If the schema is incompatible, the consumer is disconnected to the broker.

 5. The consumer receives the messages from the broker.